-MS Australia is making this submission as we have an interest in the health and well-being of all people with MS. MS Australia is the national peak body for people living with MS in Australia.
+MS Australia is supporting this re-submission as we have an interest in the health and well-being of all people with MS. MS Australia is the national peak body for people living with MS in Australia.
 We work with governments at all levels, engaging on the issues that concern the lives of people living with MS, their families and carers, the community and the economy.
-We declare that we have received funding support from Roche and from other pharmaceutical companies with an interest in MS in the form of grants for advocacy activities and other projects.
+We declare that we have received funding support from Roche in the past, and from other pharmaceutical companies with an interest in MS, in the form of grants for advocacy activities and other projects.